fanzhenya/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.

-First, I converted the images to grayscale, then I ....
+1. make it gray
+2. apply a gaussian blur with 5x5 kernel
+3. detect canny edges
+4. cut out ROI
+5. detect hough lines

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function in 3 steps:

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+1. filter out good left/right lane edges by looking at two vertices
+2. fit a line `np.polyfit()` on those vertices
+3. draw the fitted line.

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be the params will not work with other FOV cameras (even a same camera but a different mouting point).

-Another shortcoming could be ...
+Another shortcoming could be not able to hanle curvy road because I assume straight lane lines in above code.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be use hough transform to detect circles for curvy roads.

-Another potential improvement could be to ...